 Course Category Basic Sciences Course Code 20BC2T01

 Course Type Theory L-T-P-C 3 - 0 - 0 - 3

 Prerequisites Intermediate Internal Assessment 30

-Intermediate Semester End Examination 70
+Chamiatery Semester End Examination 70

 Chemistry Total Marks 100

-COU URSE OBJECTIVES 1 To learn about the hardness of water, boiler troubles, Drinking water standards and methods of removal of hardness of water.
+COU RSE OBJECTIVES 1 To learn about the hardness of water, boiler troubles, Drinking water standards and methods of - removal of hardness of water.
 2 To get knowledge on Electrochemical cells, Batteries, fuel cells and fuels and their applications.
 3 To study about the factors affecting corrosion and their controlling methods.
 4 To learn about Cement, its setting and hardening and about Polymers, Plastics and Elastomers.
 5 To study about Nano materials, their preparation, and applications and to create awareness on surface chemistry.

-COUI COURSE OUTCOMES Upon Upon successful completion of the course, the student will be able to: CO1 Compare the quality of drinking water with BIS and WHO Standards K2 CO2 Illustrate the principles and applications of Batteries, Fuel cells and fuels.
+COU Upon Cognitive Level CO1 Compare the quality of drinking water with BIS and WHO Standards K2 CO2 Illustrate the principles and applications of Batteries, Fuel cells and fuels.
 K3 CO3 Identify different types of corrosion and their controlling methods.
 K3 CO4 Illustrate the principles of setting and hardening of cement and explain about polymers and their engineering applications.
 K2 CO5 Analyze the importance of nano materials and surface chemistry.
 K4